 Kumkumadi oil is an all-rounder oil to clean your skin completely and maintain the complexion for a long time.
 According to Ayurveda, Kumkumadi oil is a wonderful elixir possessing all the necessary properties to help your body get rid of impurities both internally and externally.

 Kerala Ayurveda's Kumkumadi oil in Ayurveda herbal oil used for face massage that is helpful to improve complexion, skin texture, minimize acne and scars.
 It is a unique blend of herbs and oils which brighten your skin naturally.
 The rare and exotic saffron flowers retexture the skin making it spotlessly and blemish-free.
 It can be used as a day moisturizer or as a night treatment for better results.
 Being light oil it is easily absorbed.
 It also offers natural protection against UV rays and fights against the symptoms of aging, naturally.
+In Ayurvedic skincare top 10, Kumkumadi oil from various Ayurvedic practices has a special place as a preventive and protective Ayurvedic formulation.

 Apply this luxurious oil on clean skin and gently massage upwards.
 It can be used under makeup as a moisturizer or sunblock.

-Natural solution for all skin problems
+A Natural solution for all skin problems

 Evens skin tone